spookyahell/RDtool/README.md

 Unlawful distribution or even usage is strictly prohibited.
 DISCLAIMER: I am not responsible for any damage caused by this script.
-Keep all pets away and don't let them near you while you're working with this sc ript.
+Keep all pets away and don't let them near you while you're working with this script.

 current version / download:
 ------------